Menu

 Before the meeting –

 • Be prepared!
+Memorize the bill numbers (licensure A.1745/S.3278; preschool extension A.10894/S.9611).
 Read through the talking points and the legislation that will be discussed during your visit.
 Plan out what you want to say during the visit.

-• Find out something about the legislator that you can reference during your meeting (e.g. special interest or project that they are involved with in your area) or a common area of interest (e.g. mental health services for children, education issues).
+• Find out something about the legislator that you can refer to during your meeting (e.g. special interest or project that they are involved with in your area) or a common area of interest (e.g. mental health services for children, education issues).
 Read the biography and other items on your legislators’ website.
-You can identify your Assembly Member at http://assembly.state.ny.us/mem/and Senator at http://www.nysenate.gov/senators.

 • Know where the legislators’ offices are.
 Give yourself enough time for travel, getting through security, and navigating the elevators and hallways to arrive at least ten minutes before appointment time.